 All publications of activities related to COVID-19.
 Summaries of sessions as well as documents and legislative proposals as a result of the work of the Crisis Cabinets.

-The objective of this Congress is to bring together a group of professionals with extensive experience in the subjects proposed for deliberation (see below) so that, from different perspectives, drawing on areas of knowledge and expertise from several countries, in-depth discussions and analyses of the issues can take place.
+The objective of this Congress is to bring together a group of professionals with extensive experience in the subjects proposed for deliberation (see below) so that, from different perspectives, drawing on areas of knowledge and expertise from several countries, in-depth discussions and analyzes of the issues can take place.
 Ultimately, the Working Groups will articulate a set of conclusions and recommendations to be published and disseminated among decision-makers, organizations, industry leaders, and experts with a view to their consideration by the competent authorities.

 The overarching topic of the congress is Nationalism, populism, and identities: contemporary challenges.
 In the global context, the growth of nationalism and populism is one of the greatest challenges facing not only Europe but also North and South America and the Asia Pacific.
 This can be a destructive force if it means that states retreat into an isolationist mindset and away from effective multilateral solutions to perceived cross-border problems.

 Nationalism is a form of identity politics and is not to be assumed to be always a negative force.
 However, the increasing tendency towards radical nationalism and in turn exclusionist populism, even when presented as nationalism, constitutes a major challenge to democracy and the rule of law.
 Populism can undermine trust in institutions and give rise to intolerance within society.
 Within the European context, and in addition to the broader international context, there are specific, disturbing populist trends in the EU and the EU's focus has inevitably turned more strongly towards a number of internal challenges which might pose a serious challenge to the EU's central aims and its adherence to fundamental rights.